BU-NU-CLOUD-SP16/Building-a-Network-Marketplace-with-XIA/README.md

 By the end of this project, participants will have gained significant experience in computer networking, cloud computing, Linux kernel programming, Linux and virtual machine configuration, etc.

+## Scope and Features Of The Project

+## Solution Concept

+## Acceptance criteria

+## Release Planning

+## Project Video
+We have compiled a video explanation and demonstration of our project.

 ## Where Are Projects Maintained
 ### XIA
 The [eXpressive Internet Architecture (XIA)](https://github.com/AltraMayor/XIA-for-Linux/wiki) is an experimental network architecture aimed at allowing applications and users to more accurately express their intent.
 Linux XIA is a native implementation of XIA in the Linux kernel.
 The project website is [here](https://github.com/AltraMayor/XIA-for-Linux/wiki).